EASA to lift recommendation to avoid flying to Tel Aviv -spokesman

 The FAA earlier in the day said it would allow U.S. carriers Delta, United and American unit US Airways to resume flights to Israel’s commercial capital.

 On Tuesday it had issued a ban on U.S. carriers from flying to Tel Aviv after a Palestinian rocket fired from Gaza fell close to Ben Gurion International Airport.
-EASA later published its own recommendation and ultimately, 30 foreign airlines cancelled flights to Israel the last two days.
-(Writing by Steven Scheer; editing by Crispian Balmer)
+EASA later published its own recommendation and ultimately, 30 foreign airlines canceled flights to Israel the last two days.